 Head of Group Office: Angela Page

-Angela joined the LGA in 2001 as a Political Assistant, and then in 2007 she changed roles to become a Political Advisor.
-In June 2016 she was appointed Head of Group Office.
+Angela joined the LGA in 2001 as a political assistant, and then in 2007 she changed roles to become a political adviser.
+In June 2016 she was appointed head of group office.

-She is responsible for advising on and implementing the overall policy direction and management of the Conservative Group, providing advice to the group leader and the Group Executive.
-She also supports Conservative members on the Improvement and Innovation Board.
+She is responsible for advising on and implementing the overall policy direction and management of the Conservative Group, providing advice to the group leader and the group executive.
+She also supports Conservative members of the Improvement and Innovation Board.

-Having been a Conservative Party member for a number of years, Angela was first elected as a councillor on the London Borough of Bromley in May 2014, and currently serves as its Portfolio Holder for Public Protection and Enforcement.
+Having been a party member for a number of years, Angela was first elected as a councillor on the London Borough of Bromley in May 2014, and currently serves as its portfolio holder for public protection and enforcement.

 Political Adviser: Paul McCannah

-Paul joined the LGA in 2004 from the Conservative Councillors’ Association (CCA), where he was the National Organiser for a number of years.
+Paul joined the LGA in 2004 from the Conservative Councillors’ Association (CCA), where he was the National Organiser.

 Paul served on Enfield Council from 2002-2014, during which time he was a Cabinet Member for Community Safety and for Leisure Services and chaired various scrutiny committees.

-He provides administrative support to the Group Office, Group Leader and to Conservative members, and is the first point of contact for general enquiries and facilitating meetings.
+He provides administrative support to the group office, group leader and to Conservative members, and is the first point of contact for general enquiries.

-Jonathan also supports the peer team with sourcing members for peer challenges and other peer work, whilst also being the first of contact for all Conservative peers.
+Alex supports the peer team with sourcing Conservative members for peer challenges and other peer work, whilst also being the first point of contact for all Conservative peers.